A personal licence allows a person to authorise the sale or supply of alcohol and is separate from a premises licence.

 Right to work

-From 6 April 2017 applicants must demonstrate that they have the right to work in the UK and must supply evidence with the application - copies of the specified documents are accepted.
+From 6 April 2017 applicants must demonstrate a right to work in the UK and must supply evidence with the application - copies of the specified documents are accepted.

-View documents which can be used to show a right to work in the UK
+View documents used to show a right to work in the UK

 Applications for a personal licence must be made to the licensing authority where the applicant lives, not works.